iwanders/pico2w_thing_91c27/board/README.md

 - ICM-42688-p pin 8 should've exited straight (towards charge ic), there's space and currently the solder mask is over the trace which may pull the IC to the side.
 - Microphone hole looks like it could've been larger.

+## First board

+Both JST plugs I have have opposite polarity from my board...

+- Indicator led works, reasonable brightness for an indicator.
+- Battery charger: no battery; all leds on.
+Green LED could've been less bright.
+Can power the board with battery.
+  - Battery 280mAh initially at 4.0v, red turns off when battery connected, orange stays on.
+Red turned off, with battery at 4.15v.
+  - Battery does start the program on the board.
+  - Big 1200mAh battery start at 3.7v, IC does heat up, but nothing excessive.